Jujutsu Kaisen

 spirits.

-he presented an offering to get the spirit's attention, then created
+by presenting an offering to get a spirit's attention, then creating a contract

-spirit by promising to do it a favor in compensation for doing him
+with a spirit by promising to do it a favor in compensation for doing

-to it, in other stories the spirit just wanted to stay in his
+to it.
+In other stories the spirit just wanted to stay in his company.

-company.
-He then wrote the spirit's name on a small piece of paper,
+He then wrote the spirit's name on a small piece of paper, or had the

-or had the spirit write its own name.
-Sometimes these papers were
+spirit write its own name.
+Sometimes these papers were folded into

-folded into origami animal or flower shapes, sometimes they were
+origami animal or flower shapes, sometimes they were people-shaped

 To